 Max file size: The maximum size to store in each queue file before closing it.
 Enter a numeral with units of KB, MB, etc. Defaults to

-Max queue size: The maximum amount of disk space the queue is allowed to consume.
+Max queue size: The maximum amount of disk space that the queue is allowed to consume, on each Worker Process.
 Once this limit is reached, queueing is stopped, and data blocking is applied.
 Enter a numeral with units of KB, MB, etc.

 Queue file path: The location for the persistent queue files.
 This will be of the form: